Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/natural-question.md

 Raw natural qa dataset is too large,
 This split is derived from the MRQA 2019 Shared Task, and has been formatted and filtered specifically for Question Answering.
-For access to the original dataset, please refer to this [link](https://huggingface.co/datasets/lucadiliello/naturalquestionsshortqa).
+If you want to refer to the original dataset, please refer to this [link](https://huggingface.co/datasets/lucadiliello/naturalquestionsshortqa).

 # Example Use